zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 Also, it is a good idea to scale all attributes to be within the range 0 to 1.
 For this you should use [sklearn.preprocessing.MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

+Finally, since there are too many points, you should randomly select 3000 points as the training set size, so that the matrix will be $3000 \times 6$.
+For this, set np.random.seed(seed=42) and use np.random.choice to select the subset of points.

 ### DENCLUE Algorithm

 Implement the DENCLUE density-based clustering algorithm given in